The Pattern-Breaking Guide to Fighting Depression

 - "I don't even know who I really am"

-- Practice saying "I don't know" or "I made a mistake"
+- Say "I don't know" or "I messed that up" out loud

 The Individualist's Emotional Ocean